-- 1. We are not a Context, like an Activity, so we cannot modify a UI or anything such as that - 2.
+- 1. We are not a Context, like an Activity, so we cannot directly modify the UI - 2.
 If we want to do anything significant, it is better to delegate that logic to a service that we start from here (e.g., calling startService() on the supplied Context) rather than actually doing it here, since BroadcastReceiver implementations need to be fast - We cannot start any background threads, directly or indirectly, since the BroadcastReceiver gets discarded as soon as onReceive() returns